-The Joint Committee has no financial assets or liabilities denominated in foreign currencies and
+The Joint Committee has no financial assets or liabilities denominated in foreign currencies and thus have no material exposure to loss arising from movements in exchange rates.

 20. Retirement Benefits

 20.1 Participation in the arc21 Joint Committee Pension Fund